HBClab/LabManual/README.md

 ### Who can be a "trainer"

-- Michelle
+- Professor Voss
 - Lab manager
 - Graduate student or post doc overseeing the study
-- Anyone judged by Michelle or the lab manager to have run a sufficient number of sessions in the study
+- Anyone judged by Professor Voss or the lab manager to have run a sufficient number of sessions in the study

 #### Session 1 - Protocol Meeting